capnproto/capnproto/kjdoc/tour.md

 });
 ```

 **CAUTION:** Fibers produce attractive-looking code, but have serious drawbacks.
 Every fiber must allocate a new call stack, which is typically rather large.
 The above example allocates a 64kb stack, which is the _minimum_ supported size.
 Some programs and libraries expect to be able to allocate megabytes of data on the stack.
 On modern Linux systems, a default stack size of 8MB is typical.
-Stacks space is allocated lazily on page faults, but just setting up the memory mapping is much more expensive than a typical `malloc()`.
+Stack space is allocated lazily on page faults, but just setting up the memory mapping is much more expensive than a typical `malloc()`.
 If you create lots of fibers, you should use `kj::FiberPool` to reduce allocation costs -- but while this reduces allocation overhead, it will increase memory usage.

 Because of this, fibers should not be used just to make code look nice (C++20's `co_await`, which KJ will soon support, is a better way to do that).
 Instead, the main use case for fibers is to be able to call into existing libraries that are not designed to operate in an asynchronous way.
 For example, say you find a library that performs stream I/O, and lets you provide your own `read()`/`write()` implementations, but expects those implementations to operate in a blocking fashion.
 With fibers, you can use such a library within the asynchronous KJ event loop.